 Create A Uniform Look

-If you don't like the idea of having employees wear a uniform, then there is always the option of prescribing or providing a uniform look instead.
+If you do not like the idea of having employees wear a uniform, then there is always the option of prescribing or providing a uniform look instead.

 This can be as simple as requiring staff to wear certain coloured collared shirts or blouses and trousers or skirts, or it could be more indepth and give staff a range of branded workwear items to choose from.